 But there is an answer.
 Once it’s obvious that bad actors will, sooner or later, force their way into any system they want to, focus shifts to the integrity of the data in transit itself.
 At least it has for us.
 So, in critical sensor-dependent applications, fueled by a plethora of networked emitters producing streams of data gathered and analyzed for automatic action, the question becomes: Can people and systems trust that the emitted data, the transmitted data, the ingested data and acted-upon data are the same?
 Today, you mostly cannot be absolutely sure.
 We want to change that.

 Distributed Ledger Technology (DLT), or the Kleenex-like shorthand “Blockchain,” gives us a database scheme for immutability by distributing data storage away from single-vulnerability repositories, and shining sunlight on all the copies.
 But all the DLT variants are poor at scaling for high performance data management.
 In our world, sensor-dependent applications are mostly deployed to support real-time operations, sometimes on the basis of very high volume & velocity of time-series data.
 No real-time operation can be supported by today’s DLTs.
-To solve this, Sixgill embarked on a data integrity initiative almost a year ago, to apply the immutability of DLT to sensor-emitted data pipelines, without precluding real-time operations performance.
+To solve this, Sixgill embarked on a data security integrity initiative almost a year ago, to apply the immutability of DLT to sensor-emitted data pipelines, without precluding real-time operations performance.

 I’ll go so far as to say that the future of the Internet of Everything (and its IoT subset) depends on data integrity.
 To be actionable, data must be truthful, accurate, complete, retrievable and verifiable.
-But there are many impediments to data integrity, chief among them being enterprise reliance on centralized cloud resources.
+But there are many impediments to data accuracy and integrity, chief among them being enterprise reliance on centralized cloud resources.
 Centralized clouds present more opportunities for data interception and are subject to 3rd party vulnerabilities outside of enterprise’s control.
 They inhibit real-time access to data due to hard constraints on global bandwidth capacity.
 They create a highly siloed data landscape that makes holistic data analysis difficult if not impossible.

 Edge computing is certainly a mitigator of these vulnerabilities.
 Sixgill incorporates edge services in Sense for this and many other reasons we will write about shortly.
 For data integrity, IoT edge computing significantly reduces the opportunities for data interception.
 It overcomes limitations in bandwidth by combatting latency to maintain real-time performance.
 It enables distributed compute capacity that supports additional data integrity measures.
 But even that needs another ally: Distributed Ledger Tech.
 DLT can be applied at the edge to log, track and verify data generated by devices and sensors.
 The tamper-proof nature of distributed ledgers ensures that data emitted, transmitted and ingested remains unchanged and is auditable.
 For the first time we can ensure integrity of data in intrinsically unsecure systems.
 And we can do so without relying upon trusted 3rd parties and temporary gains in security.